edgelesssys/constellation/docs/docs/workflows/terraform-module.md

 ## Custom setup
 If you need to separate IAM and cluster management or need custom infrastructure, you can also call the submodules individually.
-You can have a look at the respective convenience module (`{csp}-constellation`) for how the module calls can be structured.
+Look at the respective convenience module (`{csp}-constellation`) for how you can structure the module calls.
 The submodules are:
 - `constellation-cluster`: manages the Constellation cluster
 - `fetch-image`: translates the Constellation image version to the image ID of the cloud service provider